-With over three years of experience specific to learning about PRO data collection first hand, and understanding the successes, and challenges, Joe can speak from experience about what to expect when building the solution within your EHR.
-Our CEO, Breanna Cunningham asked him to give it to us straight, what it’s like collecting and using patient-reported outcome data with Epic.
+With over three years of experience specific to learning about PRO data collection firsthand, and understanding the successes, and challenges, Joe can speak from experience about what to expect when building the solution within your EHR.
+Our CEO, Breanna Cunningham asked him to tell us what it’s like collecting and using patient-reported outcome data with Epic.

 Q. When it comes to collecting PRO data live within EPIC, and then building out the reporting dashboards, what has been the biggest challenge?